monigarrteam/android-syllabus/README.md

 * Read [Android Different Devices](http://developer.android.com/training/basics/supporting-devices/index.html)

 ## ANDROID HOMEWORK / PROJECTS / TOPICS:
-Each project includes video tutorials, reading and homework for a one week sprint.
-Individual & group tutoring can be scheduled with monigarr@yahoo.com in advance.
+Each project includes video tutorials (5 minutes or less), reading with activities (10 hours or less), online tests and homework (10 hours or less) for a one week sprint.
+Individual & group tutoring can also be scheduled with monigarr@yahoo.com in advance.

 * Intro: Schedules and Your Success Plan
 * Project 1: 1st App, Android Lifecycle